drewmrobson/add-video-to-youtube-playlist/README.md

 In order to run the solution, you will need two things.

 1. A credentials file in `C:/Source/credentials.json` for your YouTube API account.
-2. A channels file in `C:/Source/channels.json` listing your subscriptions and the corresponding target playlists.
+2. A channels file in `C:/Source/channels.json` listing your subscriptions and thei corresponding target playlists.

 ## Credentials file

-Here's how to get your credentials file [TODO]
+Follow [this guide](https://developers.google.com/workspace/guides/create-credentials#service-account) to create Service account credentials.
+Save this file as `C:/Source/credentials.json`.

 ## Channels file